struct/Nerve/README.markdown

     on_stop
     on_unload_dll

-    This example will run the My_OnLoad_DLL.rb script whenever the Load DLL debug event occurs:
+    This example will run the My_OnLoad_DLL.rb script whenever the LOAD_DLL debug event occurs:

     on_load_dll=scripts/My_OnLoad_DLL.rb